 The Greek God & Goddess event allows one or two members from each fraternity and sorority to represent their chapter in a contest which includes a talent and question/answer competition.
 At the end of the night, one man and one woman are selected Greek God and Greek Goddess by a panel of judges including College administrators and faculty.
 Held later in the fall semester, all proceeds raised at the event are split between the Greek God and Greek Goddess’s philanthropy of choice.

-Greek Week is a week-long competition between each fraternity andsorority.
-Typically held in late March or April, Greek Week events include a variety of different programs including a nighespecially for each organization’s new members, a wing eating contest, a relay games afternoon, and lip sync competition at the end of the week.
-All proceeds raised during Greek Week are donated to a philanthropy or cause identified by Greek Council and Panhellenic during the planning process.
+Greek Week is a week-long competitionbetween each fraternity and sorority.
+Typically held in late March or April, Greek Week events include a variety of different programs including a night especially for each organization’s new members, an eating contest, a relay games afternoon, and Greek Musikfest competition at the end of the week.
+All proceeds raised during Greek Week are donated to a philanthropy or cause identified by Greek Council during the planning process.